Rick McCosker: Test Debut

-McCosker started the 1974-75 brilliantly scoring 682 runs.
+McCosker started the 1974-75 season brilliantly scoring 682 runs.
 He was picked in the Australian side for the fourth test against England replacing Wally Edwards.
 He scored 80 in the first innings, but was injured and did not bat in the second.

 In the fifth test he made 35 and 11.
 In the 6th he scored 0 and 76.

 He was picked in the squad to tour England to play the World Cup and a four-test series.

 1975 Ashes

 In the World Cup, McCosker scored 73 against Sri Lanka.
-0 against the West Indies, 15 against England in the semi final and 7 in the final.
+0 against the West Indies, 15 against England in the semi-final and 7 in the final.

 McCosker's scores in the first three tests of the 1975 ashes were 59, 29 and 79, and 0 and 95 not out.
 He was 95 not out with one day to play the test was abandoned due to the pitch being vandalised.

 In the fourth test however he managed to score 127, his debut test century.